 As his business expanded Franklin formed a group of similarly minded tradesmen called the Junto, which evolved into the American Philosophical Society, a Society dedicated to the betterment of mankind.
-Its membership over the years included such luminaries as John Adams, Thomas Jefferson (who served as President of the Society for a number of years), and more recently Colin Powell and Alan Greenspan.
+Its membership over the years included such luminaries as John Adams, Thomas Jefferson (who served as President of the Society for several years), and more recently Colin Powell and Alan Greenspan.
 Fifteen members of the Society would sign the Declaration of Independence in 1776.
-Beginning in 1731 the Junto established the first public library in America, the Union Fire (fighting) Company, the Pennsylvania Hospital, the Academy of Philadelphia which became the University of Pennsylvania, and America’s first fire insurance company.
+Beginning in 1731, the Junto established the first public library in America, the Union Fire (fighting) Company, the Pennsylvania Hospital, the Academy of Philadelphia which became the University of Pennsylvania, and Americas first fire insurance company.

-In 1736 Franklin was appointed clerk of the Pennsylvania Assembly, and he was appointed postmaster general of Philadelphia in 1737.
+In 1736, Franklin was appointed clerk of the Pennsylvania Assembly, and he was appointed postmaster general of Philadelphia in 1737.
 In this capacity he traveled to many of the other colonies, enlarging his circle of acquaintances.
 He set up the city’s first city delivery system and the first dead-letter office.
-Later on, in 1753, be was named deputy postmaster general for all the colonies.
+Later, in 1753, he was named deputy postmaster general for all the colonies.
 By the mid-1740s Franklin was considered the leading citizen of Philadelphia and the Pennsylvania Colony.